Macuyiko/macuyiko.github.io/content/2025/2026_06-solving-linkedin-queens-cpsat.md

 I wanted to solve it using the [CP-SAT constraint programming solver](https://developers.google.com/optimization/cp/cp_solver), which is part of Google's OR Tools.

-Installing this in a Python equivalent is easy: `uv add ortools requests`.
+Installing this in a Python environment is easy: `uv add ortools requests`.

 Next, we set up some basic information and fetch a level: